 Alice Pattullo only moved to London at the beginning of this year, coming – like so many other young artists before her – to make her way in the world.
-And, last week, I visited Alice in the room in the shared house in Leyton which serves both as her studio and her living space, where she works seven days a week creating a prolific output of lively and distinctive graphics.
+And when I visited Alice in the shared house in Leyton in which she lives, I discovered that one room serves both as her studio and her living space – where she works seven days a week, creating a prolific output of lively and distinctive graphics.

 “I had a plan,” Alice explained, her eyes lighting up in excitement, “One, find a house to live in.
 Two, do what I wanted to do.”
 Fortunately, a monthly commission from Coast magazine and regular work for English Folk Song & Dance Society publications covers Alice’s rent and gives her the basis upon which to create her own personal work, alongside a steady flow of other illustration jobs.
 “I can’t really stop,” she admitted to me, “you are working on one thing and it always leads to another thing.
 There is no distinction between my life and work.
 It could be really hard to motivate yourself in this situation but, because there’s so many things I want to do, that keeps me going.”

 Originally from Newcastle, Alice graduated from Brighton College of Art in 2010 with a first class degree and an enthusiastic no-nonsense attitude.
 Her small room is lined with a colourful array of the work of twentieth century illustrators she admires and that she has found in markets and sales.
 Her desk is piled with her sketchbooks which she fills with designs and motifs that she scans into her computer where she reassembles and manipulates them into finished compositions.
 Impressively, Alice seems equally comfortable with the act of drawing as with digital creation.